 - make a successful move to the next stage of education or work

-S4-6 Skills for Life and Work
+S3 and S5/6 Skills for Life and Work Courses

-The Toolkit for Life In the real World!
+The Toolkit for Life In the real world!

-This course is ideal for any student who intends to leave school soon.
+This course is ideally for any student who intends to leave school soon.
 It has been devised to help you find and keep a job, be safe and healthy in your adult life, and keep up with the fast paced world of modern media.

 The Asdan Bronze, Silver and Gold award is an exciting programme which allows students to develop and recognise a range of skills that will be invaluable when they start work and begin living independently lives: teamwork, independent working, coping with problems and using maths, English and IT.